 Elton John has sold over 300 million records and is one of the best-selling music artists ever.

-Outside of his music, Elton John set up the Elton John AIDS Foundation in 1992 to support those suffering from HIV.
-The foundation has raised over US$600 million in 35 different countries to fund its HIV-related programs.
+Outside of his music, he set up the Elton John AIDS Foundation in 1992, to support those suffering from HIV.
+The foundation has raised over US$600 million across 35 different countries to fund its HIV-related programs.

-Also released in 2020, the Elton John coins celebrate his “I’m Still Standing” days and Bradley Morgan Johnson’s design feature his iconic glasses, boater hat and bow tie.
+Also released in 2020, the Elton John coins celebrate his “I’m Still Standing” day, with Bradley Morgan Johnson’s design featuring his iconic glasses, boater hat and bow tie.

-The David Bowie coins were arguably the most popular coins in the series (so far) which was a great tribute to perhaps the most influential musical artist of the 20th century.
+The David Bowie coins are arguably the most popular coins in the series (so far) - a great tribute to perhaps the most influential musical artist of the 20th century.

-Also born in 1947, Bowie was born David Robert Jones and showed an early interest in music and was influenced by the rock and roll artists of the era such as Little Richard and Elvis Presley.
+Also born in 1947, Bowie was born David Robert Jones.
+He showed an early interest in music and was influenced by the rock and roll artists of the era, such as Little Richard and Elvis Presley.

 Bowie also became an accomplished actor with roles in a number of Broadway productions and the cult classic film Labyrinth.